offe/phat-marker-sketcher/README.md

 ## Todo

 - Sync element names (header) and element descriptions from editor into project

   - Take all blocks after the element's header until another non level 5 header and put them into the description

+- Select / indicate the blocks of the selected element
+- Indicate the element of the active block (go up in the blocks until an element header is found, stop at page headers)
+- Make it possible to add new pages
+- Add new actions (add-element) to project reducer (everything is using set-elements)
+- Add list of element types below page list

+  - Clicking one when an element is selected changes the type of that element
+  - Clicking one when nothing is selected makes newly drawn elements that type

+- Have a look on how often stuff is redrawn for no reason
 - Expand mainState into dict
 - Add lasso (when shiftKey is true for mousemove when otherwise draw would start)
 - Add multiselect - drag and delete should work (not resize)
 - Set minimum size for elements to 1, 1 - no more weird inverted lines

-- Fork @editorjs/header (allow level specific placeholder strings, hide level selector in tune menu: stop using monkey patching)